About arc42

 1.1.
 Requirements Overview

-The goal of this project is to enhance the online "Saber y Ganar" quiz show application, developed last year by ChattySw, with new features that incorporate large language models (LLMs) and Wikidata for a more interactive and engaging experience.
-In our case the game with its enhancements will be made ultimately from scratch, utilizing/taking a look at some code from last year’s app for guidance/help.
+The goal of this project is to enhance the online "Saber y Ganar" quiz show application, developed last year by HappySw, with new features that incorporate large language models (LLMs) and Wikidata for a more interactive and engaging experience, as well as a multiplayer mode where the host code of the session allows mulitple players to share the same quiz game in real time with a session leaderboard.

 The key functional requirements of the system are: